mjmichaelson/olim/README.md

 2025-09-24 v0.6
 Matt Michaelson

-A tool to find what phrases in the classical corpus most closely match your Latin phrase.
+A tool to find what phrases in a corpus (eventually the classical corpus) most closely match your Latin phrase.

-As of v0.6, it runs on the whole corpus in ~25 seconds per query after corpus files are built.
+As of v0.6, it runs on a large corpus of filtered latin web data in ~25 seconds per query after corpus files are built.

+### How does it work?

+Olim uses a language model to determine a series of <a href="https://en.wikipedia.org/wiki/Embedding_(machine_learning)">embedding vectors</a> for the corpus, one per phrase, where each phrase embedding vector is the average of the individual token vectors that make up the phrase.
+Then, this matrix is used to calculate the <a href="https://en.wikipedia.org/wiki/Cosine_similarity">cosine similarity</a> between the user's input phrase and each phrase in the corpus.
+The results are sorted and the top 10 are displayed, along with their similarity scores.

 ### Installation